NoobByteCoder/probable-umbrella/README.md

 python detect_anomalies.py

 The tool will print the anomalies (if any) to the console, save them to anomalies.csv, and send an email alert.

+Side Note: plot.py file plots the transactions.csv file (Histogram type plot).
+By seeing where the the values are nicely clustered we can tweak the IQR factor (1.5 in the code) in detect_anomalies.py file.

 ## License